Carrots

 Nantes Carrot

-Description: Nantes carrots are known for their cylindrical shape, blunt tips, and sweet, crisp flavor.
-They are versatile and perform well in a variety of soil types.
+Description: Nantes carrots are cylindrical with blunt tips and a sweet, crisp flavor.
+They perform well in a wide range of soil types.

 Growing Season: Fall and Winter